Arghyadatta/Universal_data_processor/README.md

 # Universal_Data_Processor
-Note: This project is in Under-Development
+Note: This project is in Under-Development.
+A Use case with a dataset will be posted soon.

 **This is an attempt to write an Universal Data Preprocessor using Python, Pandas, Numpy and Scipy.
 The data strorage part has been implemented using Apache Parquet which is based on HDFS.**